This article is a service message from Exceed Consulting regarding a recent widespread virus outbreak.

 How Cryptolocker Gets In

 Information regarding the Cryptolocker virus.
-The key features & payload of this virus/malware are that it normally installs by opening an email attachment disguised as an invoice in a zip or pdf format.
-Most antivirus tools are still unable to effectively detect this virus, and most web filtering is only able to block a small portion of the compromised web addresses.
+The key features & payload of this virus, more generally called malware, are that it typically installs by opening an email attachment disguised as an invoice in a zip or pdf format.
+Many antivirus tools are still unable to detect this virus effectively, and most web filtering is only able to block a small portion of the compromised web addresses.

 What Cryptolocker Does

-- The payload of the virus encrypts all of your documents in both local and shared storage (Word, Excel, PowerPoint, AutoCAD drawings, Photos, etc.) with 2048-bit encryption.
+The virus payload encrypts all of your documents in local and shared storage (Word, Excel, PowerPoint, AutoCAD drawings, Photos, etc.) with 2048-bit encryption.

-- The virus can infect/encrypt both local and network attached storage, read this as ANY storage, the user has access to while logged into the infected desktop/laptop/server/Remote Desktop session/Citrix session.
+The virus can infect and encrypt both local and network-attached storage.
+Read this as ANY storage the user has access to while logged into the infected desktop, laptop, server, remote desktop, or Citrix session.

-- The virus then ransoms your files for 100 hours at a cost of $300 to decrypt them.
+The virus then ransoms your files for 100 hours at $300 or more to decrypt them.

-- Following the deadline or early termination and removal of the virus, the ransom increases to $2000 and requires sending sample files to the criminals behind the virus to retrieve the decryption key.
+Following the deadline or early termination by removing the virus, the ransom increases to at least $2000, and the threat actors require sending sample files to retrieve the decryption key.

 There is, of course, absolutely no obligation by the criminals to release the decryption key to the infected party.